behzade/go-template/README.md

 ## Project Structure
 ### Docker
 The project runtime is dockerized in two different docker files.
 Dockerfile.dev for developement with live reload and Dockerfile that is intended to be the production container definition.
-The docker and compose are stored in the ``build`` directory.
+The docker and compose are stored in the ``docker`` directory.
 #### Docker Registry
-You can override the default docker registry by adding the following value to ``build/.env``
+You can override the default docker registry by adding the following value to ``docker/.env``
 ```
 DOCKER_REGISTRY=<your-docker-registry>